-PAST GRADUATES AND VISITORS
+PAST GRADUATES AND VISITORS / ANTI-LOITERING POLICY

-Anti-loitering policy: it is the policy of the college that all campus facilities and resources are for currently enrolled students or current scheduled patients only.
-Family members, relatives, and friends or associates of current students are prohibited from using any campus facilities or resources except for being readily available to the general public and dental patients who are visiting the school clinic (i.e., restrooms, waiting rooms, and drinking fountains).
+All campus facilities and resources are for currently enrolled students or current scheduled patients only.
+Family members, relatives, friends or associates of current students are prohibited from using any campus facilities or resources except for being readily available to the general public and dental patients who are visiting the school clinic (i.e., restrooms, waiting rooms, and drinking fountains).